 Why Freeze a Bank Account?

 2. Regulatory Compliance: Accounts without BVN/NIN may be frozen by the CBN.
+Understanding these regulations is crucial for anyone managing a bank account in Nigeria.

 3. Legal Disputes: Court orders can freeze accounts during investigations or debt recovery.
+This process can safeguard your assets until the legal matter is resolved.

 Methods to Freeze a Bank Account in Nigeria